pherde/pherde-blog/content/posts/ansible-a-beginners-tutorial.md

       shell: echo 'testing another string' | grep 'string' | wc -l
 ```

-What if we want to run a command like sudo?
+What if we want to run a command with sudo?
 How would we do it?
 Simple, using the **become** directive.
 If we want all tasks to be executed with root privileges, just put **become** before tasks, below hosts, for example.
 But we can also put the **become** together with the task, as in the example below:

 ```yaml
 - name: 'Execute a date command on vm1'